If you have thought about becoming a Pilates instructor but never quite knew how to go about it, you have come to the right place.

 Perhaps most importantly, the PMA, in 2017, started its Pilates School Approval Program, which effectively drew up a set of 10 educational standards for Pilates training studios and schools.

 Even if you are a student studying towards your certification, you can sign up to become a member of the PMA.

 Once you are certified, what’s next?

-So what happens after you have put in those long hours to get yourself certified?
+So what happens after you have worked those long hours to get yourself certified?
 Well, it’s time to take the first steps in your career as a Pilates trainer.
 There are some things to consider, however, before you start.

-Not matter where you train, either as a freelance Pilates instructor or if you are employed by a studio, you are going to need some form of insurance to cover yourself in case a client sustains an injury and then lays the blame at your door.
+No matter where you train, either as a freelance Pilates instructor or if a studio employs you, you will need some form of insurance to cover yourself if a client sustains an injury and then lays the blame on your door.

-That’s a distinct possibility in the fact that a lot of Pilates is about pushing the body further and further (within reason of course) to be able to do exercise forms in the correct manner.
+That’s a distinct possibility in the fact that a lot of Pilates is about pushing the body further and further (within reason, of course) to be able to do exercise forms correctly.

-- Pilates insurance gives you peace of mind to carry out your career as a Pilates instructor with the utmost confidence
+- Pilates insurance gives you peace of mind to confidently carry out your career as a Pilates instructor.

 - It will lead to more opportunities to practice as a Pilates instructor